ArnoldDP/OStim-Community-Modlist/README.md

  With the above specs, you can expect an average of 50 fps for most of the overworld and 60+ for most interiors.

- For the optional Community Shaders profile, I'm honestly not sure what the minimum specs are.
+ For the optional CS - NAT and CS - RAID profiles, I'm honestly not sure what the minimum specs are.
 The FPS difference can be as high as 40 and as low as 0 in places that are limited by draw calls.

  ### Previous Versions

  If you were using a version prior to the OStim Standalone/Simonrim/Community Shaders update, it is recommended that you start a completely new save (yes this means no falhrim save cleaner or similar tools).
-If you were using one of the more recent updates, you should be fine.
+If you were using one of the more recent updates, you should be fine with just the clean save procedure.

+ To perform a clean save

+> 1. Move to a safe area (I prefer Riverwood Trader) and save your game.
+>
+> 3. Install the newest version of the modlist.
+>
+> 3. Load your save, it will complain about missing mods, this doesnt matter.
+>
+> 4. Leave the area you saved in and run around outside for a few minutes, switch cells a couple times, maybe even kill a thing or two
+>
+> 5. Save your game wherever youre standing
+>
+> 6. Use [FallrimTools](https://www.nexusmods.com/skyrimspecialedition/mods/5031/) to open your save
+>
+> 7. Follow the instrution on the FallrimTools page to clean your save
+>
+> 8. Play the game normally

  </details>

  <details>